To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 The bottom line is that these numbers are very individual to the lifter.

-I recommend that lifters begin to track and record their macros until they have a better understanding of what they consume daily.
+I recommend that lifters begin to track and record their macros until they have a better understanding of what and how much food they consume daily.

 This will help you build better food consumption habits.